open-compass/opencompass/docs/en/user_guides/summarizer.md

 - `name`: (str) Name of the aggregated metric.
 - `subsets`: (list) Names of the metrics that are aggregated.
 Note that it can not only be the original `dataset_abbr` but also the name of another aggregated metric.
 - `weights`: (list, optional) Weights of the metrics being aggregated.
 If omitted, the default is to use unweighted averaging.

+Please note that we have stored the summary groups of datasets like MMLU, C-Eval, etc., under the `configs/summarizers/groups` path.
+It's recommended to consider using them first.